mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 # ACER-SF314-57G-55UK-HACKINTOSH

 ## Preliminary
 Hello visitors!
 This is a repository of building Hackintosh on Acer SF-314-57G-55UK.
-If your model is same or similar(mainly icelake laptops form ACER) to mine, it's welcome for you to grab a copy of my EFI and make some modification to fit it into your device.
+If your model is same or similar(mainly Acer Swift icelake laptops) to mine, it's welcome for you to grab a copy of my EFI and make some modification to fit it into your device.
 Please remember to replace the SMBIOS inside config.plist with ones of your own.<br>Enjoy~
 <br>
 <br>